Alexander Abkhazava

-Alexander Abkhazava (born 28 October 2006) is a Russo-Georgian-Kazakh racing driver who last competed in the 2025 Eurocup-3 season with MP Motorsport, having raced in the series last year with Saintéloc Racing.
-He previously competed in the 2023 F4 Spanish Championship with Drivex.
+Alexander Shotavich Abkhazava (born 28 October 2006) is a Russo-Georgian-born Kazakh racing driver who last competed in the Formula Regional European Championship with MP Motorsport.

+Abkhazava began his racing career in 2023, with his main campaign being the 2023 F4 Spanish Championship with Drivex.
+He then moved up to Eurocup-3, competing in the 2024 season with Saintéloc Racing and the 2025 season with MP Motorsport.

 Career

 Karting

-Abkhazava mostly competed in Rotax karting, and in 2019 he won his only European title in the Rotax Junior category, in the Rotax Max Challenge International Trophy.
-This was followed by some consistent results in 2021 and 2022 as he stepped up to the Rotax Senior category.
+Abkhazava mostly competed in Rotax karting, most notably finishing tenth in the 2020 Rotax Winter Cup in Junior Max and in the 2021 Rotax Max Golden Trophy in Senior Max.

 Formula 4

 In early 2023, it was announced that Abkhazava would be stepping up to cars with R-ace GP in the 2023 Formula 4 UAE Championship.
 He finished 28th in the drivers' standings, with a best result of 9th place at Kuwait Motor Town.
 Abkhazava then moved over to Europe, and he would be competing in the 2023 F4 Spanish Championship with Drivex.
-He subsequently finished 24th in the standings to cap off a disappointing year, with a best result of 10th.
+He subsequently finished 24th in the standings to cap off a disappointing year, with a best result of tenth.